David Titus

 I estimate the impact of Universal E-Verify laws on the college attendance of undocumented Hispanics in the United States.
 To do so, I implement a series of event studies that account for staggered adoption over time, and I use a random forest algorithm as my primary approach for predicting undocumented status.
 My results indicate that Universal E-Verify laws lower the college attendance of undocumented Hispanics ages 18–24 by about 3.7 percentage points.
 This is a substantial effect: only 15.7 percent of undocumented Hispanics ages 18–24 in treated states were enrolled in college following the passage of the laws.
 This effect is robust to using logical imputation on non-citizen Hispanics to proxy for undocumented immigrants, using a logit model instead of random forest, testing for migration spillover effects on bordering states, and considering potentially confounding impacts of other state-level policies.
 I develop a theoretical model that explains the mechanisms through which Universal E-Verify affects college education, and I test this model’s implications.
 I find suggestive evidence that the effect is driven by a negative labor market shock on undocumented adults ages 25–54, which likely leads to worse schooling for their children and renders college less attainable.
 These findings indicate that employment restrictions targeting working-age undocumented adults hinder the human capital development of undocumented youth.

-Policies, Prejudice, and the Residual Wage Gap between Refugees and Natives
+Market Structures, Prejudice, and the Residual Wage Gap between Refugees and Natives

 Do Integration Courses Alleviate Refugee Downgrading?
 Evidence from Germany